ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/configuartions.md

 ---
 layout: default
-title: Configuration
+title: Configurations
 nav_order: 4
+has_children: true
-permalink: /configuration.html
+permalink: /configurations.html
 ---

-# Configuration
+# Configurations

-All configuration options are provided when initializing the Autosuggest SDK.
-Options are optional unless marked required.
+Configuration is passed when the New Autosuggest SDK is initialized.
+All options are optional unless marked as required.

-Core configuration options authenticate API requests, associate them with the correct Unbxd site, and bind Autosuggest behavior to a search input element.
-Container, behavior, API, and callback settings allow you to control how and where the suggestion box is rendered, when API calls are triggered, and how to hook into lifecycle events.
+Core options authenticate requests with Unbxd, bind the SDK to a search input, and control the suggestion container, request behavior, API parameters, and lifecycle events.

 ---